curityio/openid-client-ios-appauth-dcr/README.md

 ![images](/images/registration-view.png)

 The user must then authenticate again, and this is automatic via Single Sign On.\
-On all subsequent authentication requests the user only sees this screen:
+On all subsequent authentication requests the user only needs to sign in once:

 ![images](/images/unauthenticated-view.png)

-Once authenticated the user is moved to the authenticated view.\
+Once authenticated, the user is moved to the authenticated view.\
-The demo app simply allows other lifecycle events to be tested from here.
+The demo app simply allows other OAuth lifecycle events to be tested.

 ![images](/images/authenticated-view.png)